mbentley/docker-memcached/README.md

 `docker run -itd -p 11211:11211 -p 11211:11211/udp mbentley/memcached -vv -m 512 -p 11211 -c 2048`

-For all of the arguments, you can view the help:
+For a list of arguments, you can view the help:
 `docker run -it --rm mbentley/memcached -help`